SMMURDA/freshcoin-vote/README.md

 ### Freshcoins Bot

-This is an automated vote bot for FreshCoins.io built with TypeScript and Puppeteer.
+Automated vote bot for `Freshcoins.io` built with TypeScript and Puppeteer.

 #### Features
 - Supports both authenticated and unauthenticated proxies